xxz19900/Ferroptosis-BK/README.md

 # Ferroptosis-BK
-This repository contains the time course transcriptome data the for the following paper:
+This repository contains the transcriptome data and code for the following paper:

-Xu, et al. (2022) Time-course Transcriptomic Analysis Reveals the Crucial Roles of PANoptosis in Fungal Keratitis.
+Chen, et al.  Ferroptosis as a Potential Therapeutic Target for Reducing Inflammation and Corneal Scarring in Bacterial Keratitis.
 Investigative Ophthalmology & Visual Science

 Fully anonymised data files are available from the corresponding author on reasonable request (liangqingfeng@ccmu.edu.cn).